-Here’s a review of the 2017 Samsung Gear VR, and how it differs from the 2016 Gear VR (yes, there are a few differences) and Google Daydream.
+Here’s a review of the 2017 Samsung Gear VR (SM-R325), and how it differs from the 2016 Gear VR (SM-R324 and yes, there are a few differences) and Google Daydream.
 Also: which is better for the Gear VR: a Samsung S8 or S8+?

 Not counting Google Cardboard, Samsung Gear VR is the most popular VR headset, with over 5 million users as of January 2017.
 If you haven’t tried it, it’s easy to dismiss it as an overpriced cardboard headset, but you would be mistaken — it’s totally different, and the experience is much closer to desktop VR than Google Cardboard.

 The 2017 Gear VR is not much different from the original Gear VR in terms of its immersiveness, so I’ll refer you to my original Gear VR review here.
 Instead, this post will focus on the differences between the 2017 Gear VR and the 2016 Gear VR as well as Google Cardboard.

 The primary difference between the 2016 and 2017 Gear VR is the motion controller.
 The controller has several buttons: